gas-limit/MultiRewardsChef/README.md

-# Multi-Token Rewards Contracts
+# MultiRewardsChef

-This repository offers a suite of smart contracts designed to distribute rewards in multiple tokens across various DeFi scenarios.
-Developed with Foundry, these contracts are open-source and intended as a public good to benefit the broader blockchain community.
+This repository offers a suite of smart contracts designed to facilitate multi-token reward distribution across various DeFi scenarios.
+Developed using Foundry, these contracts are open-source and intended as a public good to benefit the broader blockchain community.

+---

+## Disclaimer

+**Important**: These contracts have not undergone formal security audits.
+They are provided "as-is" without any warranties or guarantees.
+The author assumes no responsibility for any issues, losses, or damages arising from the use of this code.
+Users are advised to conduct their own thorough testing and audits before deploying these contracts in a production environment.

 ---